Climate Action Legislation

 - Building Code Amendments and Regulations

-The Greenhouse Gas Reduction Targets Act (GGRTA) sets aggressive legislated targets for reducing greenhouse gases.
-Under the Act, B.C.'s GHG emissions are to be reduced by at least 33 per cent below 2007 levels by 2020.
-Interim reduction targets of six per cent by 2012 and 18 per cent by 2016 guide and measure progress.
-A further emission-reduction target of 80 per cent below 2007 levels is required for 2050.
+The Greenhouse Gas Reduction Targets Act sets aggressive legislated targets for reducing greenhouse gases.
+Under the Act, B.C.'s GHG emissions are to be reduced by at least 33 percent below 2007 levels by 2020.
+Interim reduction targets of six percent by 2012 and 18 percent by 2016 are in place to guide and measure progress.
+A further emission reduction target of 80 percent below 2007 levels is set for 2050.
 The Act provided authority for the Emission Offsets Regulation (PDF) (enacted in December 2008) and the Carbon Neutral Government Regulation (enacted in December 2008).

 Enacted December 2008

 Passed in May 2008; came into force July 2008

 B.C.’s revenue-neutral carbon tax puts a price on greenhouse gas emissions, providing an incentive for sustainable choices that produce fewer emissions.
 The escalating tax was phased in on July 1, 2008.
 One hundred percent of the revenue generated is returned to taxpayers through other tax reductions.
 There is also built-in protection for lower-income British Columbians.

 Passed in November 2014; came into force January 2016